yoanngesquiere/projectmanager/doc/technical/installation.md

 (see [Symony2 requirements] (http://symfony.com/doc/current/reference/requirements.html))

-In order to install the project manager, you need to clone the project.
+In order to install the Project manager, you need to clone the project.
 ```sh
 git clone https://github.com/yoanngesquiere/projectmanager.git
 ```